-The first half of 2022 has seen the Group deliver a continued resilient performance despite the expected headwind of ongoing Covid-19-related disruption with APE sales, operating free surplus generation and adjusted IFRS operating profit based on longer-term investment returns (adjusted operating profit) all higher in the period, with the latter two measures dampened by our continued investment in the Group.
+The first half of 2022 has seen the Group deliver a continued resilient performance despite the expected headwind of ongoing Covid-19-related disruption.

 The first half of the year saw considerable macroeconomic volatility, characterised in many markets by lower equity index levels, material increases in government bond yields and widening corporate bond spreads.
 The MSCI Asia excluding Japan equity index fell (17) per cent, the Hang Seng index fell by (7) per cent and the CSI 300 index fell by (9) per cent while the S&P 500 index fell by (21) per cent.
 Government bond yields in many of our markets ended the period higher with the US 10-year yield increasing by 146 basis points to 3.0 per cent.
-This resulted in lower associated asset values and consequent impact on fee generating account balances which, together with the impact of higher discount rates under our active EEV methodology, contributed to a fall in our embedded value in the period.
-Increases in interest rates and decreases in equity market values also negatively impacted our IFRS profit for the period, as further discussed in the IFRS basis non-operating items section below.
+This resulted in lower associated asset values and consequent impact on fee generating account balances.
+Increases in interest rates and decreases in equity market values also negatively impacted our IFRS profit for the period, as further discussed in the 'Corporate transactions and other items principally driven by short-term market fluctuations' section below.

 The period also saw the US dollar increase in value relative to many currencies globally, resulting in a translation headwind.
-As in previous years, we comment on our performance in local currency terms (expressed on a constant exchange rate basis) to show the underlying business trends in periods of currency movement, unless otherwise noted.
+As in previous years, we comment on our performance in local currency terms (expressed on a CER basis) to show the underlying business trends in periods of currency movement, unless otherwise noted.